JaimeMartin/micro-ROS.github.io/_docs/tutorials/basic/2_getting_started_crosscompiling/index.md

 ## Demo Crazyflie 2.1 + FreeRTOS

-Create a micro-ROS workspace, clone the **micro-ROS build system** package inside `src` folder and build it:
+The first step is creating a micro-ROS workspace.
+To do so, clone the **micro-ROS build system** package inside `src` folder and build it:

 ```bash
 # Source ROS 2 Dashing